 We can’t say this is true with other brands that also produce peat moss.
 Lastly, a really nice talking point is that it definitely helps root growth and

-It happens to look pretty nice too and the black color stays on for a pretty long time, which means that you just have to spend a lot less time managing it.
+It so happens that bark looks pretty nice too and the brown/blackish color stays on for a pretty long time, which means that you just have to spend a lot less time managing it.

 #5.
 USA Pine Straw Needle Mulch For Raspberries